cs-uob/COMS10012/exercises/posix/src/act2/permissions.md

     -rwxr-xr-x    1 fred     fred         19984 Oct 28 13:26 message-fred

 These are the default permissions for a newly created executable file; note that gcc has set the three `+x` bits for you.
-Still as Fred, run `chmod +s message-fred` and check the file again: you should now see `-rwsrws` at the start of the file permissions.
-This is the setuid bit.
+Still as Fred, run `chmod u+s message-fred` and check the file again: you should now see `-rwsr-xr-x` for the file permissions.
+The `s` is the setuid bit.

 As George (`su george`), go into Fred's home directory and run `./message-fred "Hi from George!"`.
 The quotes are needed here because the program accepts only a single argument.